yareally/SignalInfo/cwac-loaderex/README.markdown

 - `SQLCipherCursorLoader`, for operations with [SQLCipher for Android](http://sqlcipher.net/sqlcipher-for-android/)
-- `SharedPreferencesLoader`, for retrieving the default `SharedPreferences` object without tying up the main application thread.

-This is packaged as an Android library project, though a simple JAR [is also available](https://github.com/commonsguy/downloads).
+This is packaged as an Android library project, though a simple JAR [is also available](https://github.com/commonsguy/cwac-loaderex/releases).
 If you are working on a native Honeycomb application (i.e., not using the Android Compatibility Library), please use the JAR &mdash; putting it in your project's `libs/` directory should be sufficient.